udexon/GOEHDOM/Homoiconicity.md

 The example in .... illustrate several fundamental operations of graph theory, specifically, using reverse Polish notation, which itself can be represented by a tree, to construct a tree.
 This is fundamental property of RPN being homoiconic.

-Model all programs written by human, including how human write program, as search.
+We model all programs written by human, as well as the mechanisms how human write programs, as search algorithms.

-We would like to present our conjecture that: Human level artificial intelligence is type III graph search (GS3).
+We would like to present our conjecture, that: Human level artificial intelligence is type III graph search (GS3).

 - Type I Graph search (GS1): simple look up. hello world, print string: search from string buffer. database query.
 - Type II Graph search (GS2): search involving predefined functions written by programmers, map, inverse kinematics, chess.